-Inline with the Bank's mission to become the employer of choice, the Bank introduced its Employee/ Management Share Option Plan (E/ MSOP) in 2004.
+Inline with the Bank's mission to become the employer of choice, the Bank introduced its Employee/ Management Share Option Plan (E/MSOP) in 2004.
 The main objective of this plan is to retain key employees and to reward the BoD and senior employees who have made significant achievement and contribution to the growth and profitability of the Bank.
 Highlights of the policy are as follows:

 BoD members and senior officers are entitled to EMSOP if their performance exceeds a certain criteria determined by related committees.
-To avoid any conflict of interest, BoC members are not entitled to participate in the EMSOP program as their responsibility is to determine management's compensation program;
+To avoid any conflict of interest, BoC members are not entitled to participate in the EMSOP program as their

-- The option program is given to those whom are entitled to a maximum of 5% of the amount shares issued and paid fully by March 26, 2004, or a total amount of 245,346,100 B series shares with a nominal of Rp500 per share.
+- responsibility is to determine management's compensation program; - The option program is given to those whom are entitled to a maximum of 5% of the amount shares issued and paid fully by March 26, 2004, or a total amount of 245,346,100 B series shares with a nominal of Rp500 per share.
 In 2004, 2005, and 2006, the accumulated option given is 164,125,000; 225,196,800 and 254,638,300, respectively. - Compensation expense relating to E/MSOP is Rp37 billion in 2004, Rp109 billion in 2005 and Rp107 billion in 2006; - Committee I (consisting of BoC members) determines the allocation and tranche given to BoD members who are entitled and Committee II (consisting of BoD members) conducts the same process for senior officers;

 Vesting period is determined accordingly in order for the options vested to be done in tranches.
 The option will remain valid until a period of five years from the date granted.
 Option price is determined in each tranche to assure fairness among the employees' and stakeholders' interest.
-Report of The Risk Monitoring Committee (RMC) Report of The Nomination & Remuneration Committee (NRC)
+Report of The Risk Monitoring Committee (RMC) Report of The Nomination & Remuneration Committee (NRC) Report of Corporate Governance Committee (CGC) Board of Directors Compliance Board of Directors and Senior Officers Shares Option Risk Evaluation and

-Risk Evaluation and Management Lending To Related Parties and Large Exposure Loans
+Financial and non Financial Report Transparency Lending To Related Parties and Large Exposure Loans Strategic Plan Management